-The Developmental, Individual Differences, Relationship-based model is a multi-faceted approach for children with autism.
+The Developmental, Individual Differences, Relationship-based model is a multi-faceted approach for youth with autism and/or developmental delay.

 In the 1980s, Dr. Stanley Greenspan and Dr. Serena Weider looked at the autistic population and noticed their strengths, in addition to the need for a new approach to building social relationships and engagement.
-DIR looks at a child’s development according to Dr. Greenspan’s Functional Emotional Developmental Capacities, which reflect predictable development across the lifespan.
+DIR/Floortime looks at an individual’s development, according to Dr. Greenspan’s Functional Emotional Developmental Capacities, which reflect predictable development across the lifespan.

-Dr. Stanley Greenspan is also the founder of the International Council on Development and Learning, also known as ICDL, formed in 1990.
-ICDL continues to train professionals, coach parents as well as provide a variety of programs to promote understanding and education for parents and professionals.
+Dr. Stanley Greenspan is the founder of the International Council on Development and Learning, also known as ICDL, formed in 1990.
+ICDL continues to train professionals, coach caregivers as well as provide a variety of programs to promote understanding and education for families and professionals.

-Kinder Growth is a company that has been developed with the support of ICDL.
-We are a DIR Accredited company and continue to follow all the guidelines and updates created by ICDL.
-We aim to bring the benefits of floortime to the home environment, the child’s most secure environment.
+Kinder Growth Therapy has been developed with the support of ICDL.
+We are a DIR Accredited Organization and continue to follow all the guidelines and updates created by ICDL.
+We aim to bring the benefits of DIR/Floortime through home and center based support.

-The therapist gets down on the floor to play and interact with the child over the child’s interests of activities.
-During these sessions, the therapist helps support the child’s regulation while climbing up the developmental ladder, to create more joyful and positive experiences for the child.
+The Floortime Player gets down on the floor to play and interact with the child over the child’s interests.
+During these sessions, the player helps support the child’s regulation while climbing up the developmental ladder, to create more joyful and positive experiences for the child.

-Check out this great introductory video to Floortime from Dr Stanley Greenspan
+Check out this great introductory video to DIR/Floortime from Dr. Stanley Greenspan

-Floortime takes place in a calm, familiar environment.
-The child’s home is often the most ideal for Floortime therapy.
-During a session, the therapist joins in the child’s activities and follows the child’s interest and ideas.
-The parent or provider then engages the child in increasingly complex interactions.
+DIR/Floortime takes place in a calm, familiar environment.
+The child’s home or our Kinder Growth Center are ideal for DIR/Floortime therapy.
+During a session, the Floortime Player joins in the child’s activities and follows the child’s interest and ideas.
+The caregiver or provider then engages the child in increasingly complex interactions.
 Sessions emphasize back-and-forth play.
 This helps build the foundation for shared attention, as well as engagement and problem solving.

-Floortime has gained in popularity, largely due to its success.
-There have now been many independent studies performed that have had very positive results supporting the effectiveness of floortime therapy.
-Additional research can be seen here.
+DIR/Floortime has gained in popularity for its neurodiversity affirming approach.
+There have now been many independent studies performed that have had very positive results supporting the effectiveness of DIR/Floortime therapy.
+Additional research can be seen here!

 DIR stands for Developmental, Individual Differences and Relationship-Based.